Rockin’ J Ranch brings cowboy lifestyle to South Jersey

 “We travel to and compete against other states on the East Coast,” Blake added.
 “Our kids gain great experience and Rockin’ J makes it simple and easy to participate.
 We will be hosting a New Jersey Rodeo event on April 23 and 24.”

-Blake said they want to grow their therapeutic programs, especially for children with autism.
+Blake said that they want to grow their therapeutic programs, especially for children with autism.

 “Riding and grooming horses is a great source of relaxation,” she said.
 “It is very therapeutic.”